Stephen Carpenter

-Stephen "Steph" Carpenter (/ˈstɛfən/ STEF-ən; born August 3, 1970) is an American musician, known as the co-founder and a guitarist of the alternative metal band Deftones.
+Stephen Carpenter (/ˈstɛfən/ STEF-ən; born August 3, 1970) is an American musician, known as the co-founder and lead guitarist of the alternative metal band Deftones.

 His guitar technique makes use of both ringing open strings and dissonant chord voicings, as well as stock power chords in polyrhythms.
 Carpenter began his musical career with Deftones playing the traditional six-string guitar.
 After becoming influenced by such bands as Fear Factory and Meshuggah, he began playing a seven-string guitar in the late 1990s.
 After Deftones' third album White Pony, subsequent releases would be written with seven-strings, until 2010's Diamond Eyes and 2012's Koi No Yokan, which were written with an eight-string guitar.
-Starting with 2020’s Ohms, songs have been written with nine-string guitars.
+Starting with 2020's Ohms, songs have been written with nine-string guitars.

-Carpenter was ranked 60th in Guitar World's The 100 Greatest Metal Guitarists poll.
+Carpenter was ranked 4th in Guitar World's The 10 Greatest Metal Guitarists poll.

-Biography

 Early life

-Stephen Carpenter was born on August 3, 1970 in Sacramento, California, to an American father and a Mexican mother.
+Stephen Carpenter was born on August 3, 1970, in Sacramento, California, to an American father and a Mexican mother.
 He has a sister named Marci.
 He is first cousin to Testament singer Chuck Billy.
 He grew up in the Sacramento area and pursued many hobbies, including skateboarding.

 When Carpenter was 15 years old, he was hit by a car while skateboarding.
 He used a wheelchair for several months.
 It was at this point that he began teaching himself guitar by playing along with the records of bands such as Anthrax, Stormtroopers of Death and Metallica.
-It has been reported that the driver paid Carpenter a cash settlement that allowed the band to purchase equipment, but drummer Abe Cunningham commented in an interview that this was "a myth about how our band was started."
+It was reported that the driver paid Carpenter a cash settlement which allowed the band to purchase equipment, but drummer Abe Cunningham commented in an interview that this was "a myth about how our band was started."

 Carpenter attended McClatchy High School with future bandmates Chino Moreno and Abe Cunningham.
 They were childhood friends and remained friends through the skateboarding scene in Sacramento.
-When Moreno found out Carpenter played guitar, he set up a jam session with Cunningham and the three began playing regularly in Carpenter's garage circa 1989.
+When Moreno found out Carpenter played guitar, he set up a jam session with Cunningham and the three began playing regularly in Carpenter's garage circa 1988.

 After playing with several bassists, the band settled on Chi Cheng and within two years the band began playing club shows and later expanded their playing territory to San Francisco and Los Angeles where they played shows alongside bands such as Korn.